Zudest/KingdomDuels/content/rules.md

 - Teammates can reveal some secret information between them in the shared areas (face-down cards) but not in the private areas (like hand and extra deck cards).
 - Your teammate can allow you to use their cards during your turn for summoning conditions, but not for attacks, battle position changes or movement.

-**Boss Duels** are a "one vs many" duel, where the "many" join forces into a team:
+**🐲 Boss Duels** are a "one vs many" duel, where the "many" join forces into a team:
 - The Rotation is: SoloPlayer → TeamPlayer1 → SoloPlayer → TeamPlayer2...
 - The team players share LP and the board (field, graveyard and rule zone) but each still has their own Deck and Extra Deck.
 - The team players collectively control the zones and cards in that side of the field, except the cards in the Rule Zone that are still individually controlled.
 - The team players must also agree to play a single TERRAINS effect, not one for each player.

-**Battle Royale Duels** are free-for-all duels of 3+ participants without specific allies, everyone is technically considered an opponent here:
+**⚔️ Battle Royale Duels** are free-for-all duels of 3+ participants without specific allies, everyone is technically considered an opponent here:
 - The Rotation is: Player1 → Player2 → Player3...
 - If a player is defeated: the rotation adjusts removing that player.
 Cards owned by that player that are controlled by other players stay in the field.
 - Once per round, a player can redirect an attack that targets a monster controlled by another player to a monster they control (that is able to move), and if it does, the attacking monster cannot be destroyed by that battle and the controller of that attacking monster takes no damage from that battle.